Maja Nylén Persson

-Maja Nylén Persson (born 20 November 2000) is a Swedish ice hockey player who is a defenceman for the New York Sirens of the Professional Women's Hockey League (PWHL).
+Maja Nylén Persson (born 20 November 2000) is a Swedish ice hockey player who is a defender for the New York Sirens of the Professional Women's Hockey League (PWHL).
 A member of the Swedish national team, she was drafted tenth overall in the second round of the 2024 PWHL draft by New York.

 Playing career

 Nylén Persson grew up cheering for Leksands IF, and made her debut in what is now the Swedish Women's Hockey League (SDHL) for their women's team at the age of 13.
 She played five seasons for the club, scoring over 60 points.
 In March 2019, she won the EliteProspects Award for the SDHL's youth player of the year, becoming the inaugural recipient of the women's hockey version of the award.

 After graduating from high school, she left Leksands to sign a three-year contract with Brynäs IF.
 She scored 26 points in 36 games in her first season with Brynäs, serving as an assistant captain.
 Following the season, she repeated as the recipient of the EliteProspects Award.

 The 2021–22 season saw Nylén Persson record 15 goals and 47 points in 35 games, good for fifth in league scoring and first among defenders.
 In the playoffs, her four goals and 13 points helped Brynäs to their second consecutive finals appearance.
 She won the SDHL awards for player of the year and defender of the year, and became the first woman to win the Salming Trophy as the best Swedish-born defender playing in Sweden.
 Following the season, she signed a two-year contract extension with Brynäs.

 In the 2023–24 season as the captain of Brynäs, Nylén Persson finished fifth in the league and led all defenders with 38 points in 36 games.
 She won the SDHL top defender award for the third consecutive season.

 Nylén Persson chose to move to North America for the 2024–25 season, declaring for the 2024 draft of the Professional Women's Hockey League (PWHL), where she was selected tenth overall by New York.
 She signed a three-year contract with the club on 11 July.
 Prior to the start of the PWHL season, she was loaned back to Brynäs, where she played the first five games of the SDHL season and recorded five points, all assists.
 Her season in the PWHL was ended prematurely by an upper-body injury sustained against the Minnesota Frost on 16 March 2025, before which she had recorded two goals and six points in 23 games.